Main

 Policies and Basic Approach

-Mitsui & Co. has established, maintains, and operates an Environmental Management System based on our Environmental Policy, ISO14001 and various international guidelines, as the basis for our work to resolve environmental issues in the course of conducting our group business activities in countries and regions around the world.
+Mitsui & Co. has established, maintains, and operates an Environmental Management System based on our Environmental Policy, ISO14001 and various international guidelines.
+This system forms the basis for our efforts to solve environmental problems as we do business in various countries and regions around the world.

-In order to promote initiatives to conserve the global environment in our business activities, we will provide training and development opportunities for our employees and officers to enhance their ability to understand and act in accordance with our Environmental Policy.
-In addition, we will fulfill our accountability to society by proactively reporting our efforts and progress on addressing environmental issues.
+To promote initiatives that conserve the global environment in our business activities, we provide training and development opportunities for our employees and officers to enhance their ability to understand our Environmental Policy and act in accordance with it in their work.
+In addition, we will fulfill our accountability to society by proactively reporting our efforts and progress in dealing with environmental challenges.

 Environmental Policy

-We will work to resolve environmental issues through our group business activities in countries and regions around the world, in accordance with our Sustainability Policy and this Policy.
+We will strive to solve environmental problems through our group business activities in countries and regions around the world, in accordance with our Sustainability Policy and this Policy.

-We also expect various stakeholders, including our business partners, to understand and address environmental issues in accordance with this Policy, and aim to collaboratively achieve harmony with the environment.
+We also expect various stakeholders, including our business partners, to grasp and tackle environmental challenges in accordance with this Policy, and aim to achieve harmony with the environment in partnership with them.

 Compliance with Relevant Environmental Laws and Regulations